About Supplements

-A huge problem with the supplement industry is that they routinely get away with misleading the public.
-For example, according to a recent analysis of more than 2,800 different fish oil supplements, about 74 percent of them made at least one unsubstantiated health claim about their product.
+According to a recent analysis of more than 2,800 different fish oil supplements, about 74 percent of them made at least one unsubstantiated health claim about their product.
 Think about that.
-Three out of four made deceptive claims, without any consequences.
-Where’s the outrage?
+Three out of four made false or deceptive claims, without any consequences.
+Where’s the public outrage?
+Protest by sharing this message, and boycotting unscrupulous supplement manufacturers.

 THE GOOD

-While it is always best to meet your nutritional needs through food, perhaps you aren't eating a diverse and balanced diet.
-Vegans and others who follow a highly restrictive diet have difficulty obtaining enough of certain nutrients from their food.
-Some people do eat well, but have a medical condition that prevents them from assimilating enough key nutrients.
-Simply growing older makes people less efficient at digesting and absorbing some nutrients, and they may need extra amounts as they age.
-Taking a few supplements might be a good way to compensate for what is missing.
+It is always best to meet our nutritional needs by eating a diverse and balanced diet.
+Sadly, many people aren't.
+Vegans, and anyone else who has a highly restrictive diet, will have difficulty obtaining adequate amounts of certain nutrients.
+Pregnancy increases the need for folic acid and vitamin D supplementation, and there are medical conditions that interfere with digestion.
+Simply growing older makes people less efficient at assimilating enough key nutrients, and we may need extra amounts as we age.
+Taking a few supplements might be a good way to compensate for what we are missing.

 In the absence of a medically diagnosed deficiency, there are still a few dietary supplements that might be recommended for most healthy adults.
 People's need for calcium is generally 1,200 mg per day up to the age of 50, when it increases to 1,500 mg/day.
 Calcium citrate is recommended for best absorption.
 Post-menopausal women are at the highest risk for developing osteoporosis, so calcium supplements are especially important for them.